 Newborns need about 11-18 hours of sleep over the course of a day because their bodies are on a development fast track and are burning a lot of energy.
 Every day is new to newborns and to help them make meaning of this new world, their brains are in overdrive decoding new information.
 It’s like they are getting a crash course on life each day.
 It’s a lot for them to process so they get tired easily.

-Tip: Newborns like to feel close and tight to something, just like when they were in their mom’s belly, and love to hear various white noises.
-Moshi Sleep has several tracks that create white, velvet and pink noise which is perfect for recreating womb-like environments.
+Sleep Tips: Newborns like to feel close and tight to something, just like when they were in their mom’s belly, and love to hear various white noises.
+Moshi Sleep has several tracks that create white, velvet, and pink noise which is perfect for recreating womb-like environments.

 Infants (4-11 months)